-Cooperation with Sakai City for Promoting ICH
+Cooperating with Sakai City for Promoting ICH

-IRCI disseminates information and a clear image of ICH widely to Japanese people, and provides them with various opportunities to learn about ICH in cooperation with Sakai City.
-For instance, Sakai City and the National Institutes for Cultural Heritage have been co-hosting an annual symposium on cultural heritage since FY 2015.
-At this event, IRCI's information panels are displayed and publications are distributed.
-In FY 2018, this event will be held on 21 July at Tokyo National Museum.
+IRCI widely disseminates information and a clear vision of ICH to the Japanese people, in addition to providing them with various opportunities to learn about ICH in cooperation with Sakai City; those opportunities include IRCI panel displays in Sakai City Museum.
+Sakai City and the National Institutes for Cultural Heritage have been co-hosting an annual symposium on cultural heritage since FY2015.
+At this event, IRCI's information panels are also displayed and publications are distributed.
+In FY2019, this event will be held on 21 July at Tokyo National Museum.